 Why Restore the Cowles Bog Wetland Complex?

-How the Indiana Dunes National Lakeshore Plans to Restore the Cowles Bog Wetland Complex
+How Indiana Dunes National Park Plans to Restore the Cowles Bog Wetland Complex

 Specialized restoration plans are necessary for each wetland type of the Cowles Bog Wetland Complex.
 General actions will include eradication of invasive species, reduction of shrub and tree species, and establishment of desired native forbs, sedges, grasses, shrubs, and trees.
 Restoring Cowles Bog lakeplain wet-mesic prairie will require landscape modifications to restore hydrology, removal of trees, and planting of prairie forbs, grasses and sedges.

-Indiana Dunes National Lakeshore invites students from grades 4 through 12 to join volunteer programs to become Caretakers of the Dunes.
-There is also a program for high school students called DuneSCOPES.
-The students in these programs can assist park staff in restoration of Cowles Bog Wetland Complex and other lands of Indiana Dunes National Lakeshore.
+Indiana Dunes National Park invites students from grades 4 through 12 to join volunteer programs to become caretakers of the dunes.
+The students in these programs can assist park staff in restoration of Cowles Bog Wetland Complex and other lands of Indiana Dunes National Park.
 Volunteers from local scouting groups, the Hoosier Boys Town, and even employees from local businesses have provided volunteer services.
-Please contact the National Lakeshore if you or your organization would like to participate in our Volunteers in Parks program and assist us with this restoration project.
+Please contact the national park if you or your organization would like to participate in our Volunteers in Parks program and assist us with this restoration project.